ntoll/ntoll.github.io/posts/why-computers-5.md

 on), it becomes something completely different.
 It sounds like an ambient musical experiment by the likes of
-[Brian Eno](https://en.wikipedia.org/wiki/Brian_Eno) and our recognition of melody, form or harmonic structure disintigrates - even though the original melody, form and harmonic structures are still present.
+[Brian Eno](https://en.wikipedia.org/wiki/Brian_Eno) and our recognition of melody, form or harmonic structure disintegrates - even though the original melody, form and harmonic structures are still present.
 Such a temporal zoom, as well as hiding aspects of the music, also reveals new details: I find myself concentrating on the timbre of the instruments and enjoying the indistinct